 - Best Authentic Old Buenos Aires Dining: Buenos Aires is full of trendy new eateries, but the surefire bets are where Porteños have eaten for decades.
 Ham hangs from the rafters and the steaks are as thick as the crowds at the Spanish eatery Plaza Asturias (Av. de Mayo 1199).
 Palacio Español (in the Club Español, Bernardo de Yrigoyen 180) is an orgy of bronze, marble, and stained glass, with waiters fussing over you in a formal but friendly way.

 - Best Seafood: Argentina has a long coastline, but the turf, not the surf, has always been the centerpiece of the country's culinary scene.
 Still, check out Puerto Cristal (Av.
 Alicia Moreau de Justo 1082), which offers friendly service and an inexpensive executive menu in Puerto Madero.
-Or head to Olsen in Palermo Viejo for seafood served Scandinavian style.

 - Best Italian Restaurant: With more than half the residents of Buenos Aires of Italian immigrant stock, it's easy to find good Italian food: most parrillas serve an excellent array of pastas, usually homemade on the premises.
 The best formal Italian dining experience in the city, however, is Piegari in the Recoleta la Recova area, near the Four Seasons hotel.
 The selection of northern Italian dishes is superb, with a stunning assortment of risottos.